OWASP/DevGuide/03-Build/0x09-DataProtection.md

 ## Background

-Data protection is one of the top issues with secure development, and one of the least well developed from an API point of view.
+Data protection is one of the top priorities of secure development, and yet one of the least well developed from an API point of view.
+It is possible to increase the trust of your application considerably with a few well chosen data protection controls.

 Various laws and regulations exist to protect user privacy.
 Users expect their data to be handled well as a baseline requirement, particularly when it comes to the cloud.
 It is no longer sufficient to protect against SQL injection and consider data protection done.
 Users expect more from software vendors.
 Organisations will not trust their data with you unless you have a strong end to end data protection architecture.